National Programme —

 Aiming to reduce severe avoidable medication-related harm by 50% by 2024.

-The programme, known as MedSIP, is delivered locally by the South West Patient Safety Collaborative.
+The national Medicine Safety Improvement Programme is delivered locally by the South West Patient Safety Collaborative.
 We are focusing on improving the care of people living with non-cancer chronic pain by reducing the prescribing of high-risk opioids (>120mg/day morphine equivalent), for which there is no evidence of efficacy.

-Through 2022-23 we will be supporting Devon Integrated Care Board (ICB) to adopt a whole-system approach to reducing harm from opioids.
-We are bringing together networks, partners, levers and opportunities in the system that can support a culture around the safer prescription of opioids.
-This will provide opportunities to design and implement local change ideas, facilitate programme implementation, monitor progress, and identify potential resources and opportunities.
+Through 2023-24 we will be supporting Devon Integrated Care Board (ICB) to adopt a whole-system approach to reduce harm from opioids.
+We are bringing together networks, partners, social prescribers, levers and opportunities in the system that can support a cultural change around the safer prescription of opioids.
+We will build on the success of the well-established pain cafes in Cornwall.

 Resources for patients and healthcare professionals